 In the meantime, take a look at what its like at the Moscone Center in San Francisco, with thousands of Oracle Open World attendees streaming into the Ellison-McNealy keynote.

-Update: On Monday, all of the Enterprise Advocates present at Oracle Open World recorded videos of their first impressions of the conference:
+Update: On Monday, several analysts present at Oracle Open World recorded videos of their first impressions of the conference:

 Here's Vinnie Michandani:

 And Ray Wang's take: